olcf-tutorials/simple_HIP_examples/vector_addition/README.md

   warning: vector_addition.cu:#36 : 	cudaErrorCheck( hipMalloc(&d_A, bytes) );
   warning: vector_addition.cu:#37 : 	cudaErrorCheck( hipMalloc(&d_B, bytes) );
   warning: vector_addition.cu:#38 : 	cudaErrorCheck( hipMalloc(&d_C, bytes) );
-  warning: vector_addition.cu:#48 : 	cudaErrorCheck( hipMemcpy(d_A, A, bytes, hipMemcpyHostToDevice) );
+  warning: vector_addition.cu:#49 : 	cudaErrorCheck( hipMemcpy(d_A, A, bytes, hipMemcpyHostToDevice) );
-  warning: vector_addition.cu:#49 : 	cudaErrorCheck( hipMemcpy(d_B, B, bytes, hipMemcpyHostToDevice) );
+  warning: vector_addition.cu:#50 : 	cudaErrorCheck( hipMemcpy(d_B, B, bytes, hipMemcpyHostToDevice) );
-  warning: vector_addition.cu:#70 : 	cudaErrorCheck( hipMemcpy(C, d_C, bytes, hipMemcpyDeviceToHost) );
+  warning: vector_addition.cu:#71 : 	cudaErrorCheck( hipMemcpy(C, d_C, bytes, hipMemcpyDeviceToHost) );
-  warning: vector_addition.cu:#88 : 	cudaErrorCheck( hipFree(d_A) );
+  warning: vector_addition.cu:#90 : 	cudaErrorCheck( hipFree(d_A) );
-  warning: vector_addition.cu:#89 : 	cudaErrorCheck( hipFree(d_B) );
+  warning: vector_addition.cu:#91 : 	cudaErrorCheck( hipFree(d_B) );
-  warning: vector_addition.cu:#90 : 	cudaErrorCheck( hipFree(d_C) );
+  warning: vector_addition.cu:#92 : 	cudaErrorCheck( hipFree(d_C) );
 ```

-> NOTE: The original source file `vector_addition.cu` was not altered by using the `hipify` tool.
-In fact, if you do not redirect the output into a new file (as we've done here with `> vector_addition.cpp`), the reulting output would simply be printed to stdout.
+> NOTE: The original source file `vector_addition.cu` was not altered by using the `hipify-perl` tool.
+In fact, if you do not redirect the output into a new file (as we've done here with `> vector_addition.cpp`), the reulting output would simply be printed to stdout without changes to the code.

 Before looking at the new file that was created, notice that there were several warnings printed.
-These warnings are there to notify you that some text blocks that are commonly-used in CUDA codes, but are not part of the actual CUDA API, CUDA built-ins, or CUDA variable types, were found (in this case, "`cudaError`" from out `cudaErrorCheck` macro).
+These warnings are there to notify you that some lines of code that refers to CUDA, but are not actually part of the CUDA API, CUDA built-ins, or CUDA variable types that `hipify-perl` recognizes, were found (in this case, they are all related to the `cudaErrorCheck` macro).

 Ok, now let's look at the new file, `vector_addition.cpp`: